xxiieao/xxiieao.github.io/_posts/2015-10-25-Principal-of-Apriori.md

 # Base Theory of Apriori

-- If one item-set is *FREQUENT*, whose subsets are all *FREQUENT*.
+- If one item-set is *FREQUENT*, all of its subsets are *FREQUENT*.
-- If an item-set is *INFREQUENT*, none of the item-sets contains that would be *Frequent*.
+- If an item-set is *INFREQUENT*, none of the item-sets contains it would be *Frequent*.

 ---